-From 1823 until 1859, there were a few short tenancies one of which was to Francis McDonagh.
+From 1823 until 1859 there were a few short tenancies, one of which was to Francis McDonagh.
 The mill was leased with “the machinery and offices thereto belonging, and the house lately occupied as a forge, together with the ground attached to the said mill holding, containing four acres Irish Plantation measure or thereabouts.”

 In 1859, Martry Mill passed to the Tallon family.
-Thomas Tallon, great-grandfather of the present owner, was the first of the family to work in the mill.
-His son, James, bought the mill in the early twentieth century under the land acts, which allowed tenants to buy their holdings.
+Thomas Tallon, the great-grandfather of the present owner, was the first of the family to work in the mill.
+He leased the mill from the Tisdall family.

-This scheme, undertaken by the Office of Public Works, meant that Martry Mill has continued to serve its local community into the 21st Century.
+This scheme, undertaken by the Office of Public Works, meant that Martry Mill has continued to serve its local community into the 21st century.

 James Tallon Snr (4th generation miller) and his uncle Michael Tallon make an extensive renovation.
 The floors, ceilings, stairs and windows are repaired and replaced as necessary to future and floodproof the mill.

 Working with expert millwrights from Germany, the iconic waterwheel, sluice gate and some damaged internal machinery are restored to their former glory.

 The COVID-19 pandemic sparks a short-term spike in demand for flour.
 The current miller James Tallon Jnr (5th generation) takes over the running of the mill.